yishu-ji/yishu-ji.github.io/_pages/about.md

 I believe that passive sensing data, especially wearables, quietly keep a "diary" on the rhythms of daily life, which reveal patterns that shape an individual’s experience.

 With such a belief, my research sits at the intersection of behavioral modeling and human-centered AI.
 I use computational methods on large-scale sensing data to understand and predict human behavior patterns.
-Building on this foundation, I aim to design human-aware AI systems that (a) support the interpretation and development of individualized behavioral models, and (b) leverage these models to anticipate needs, promote wellbeing, and enhance everyday life.
+Building on this foundation, I aim to design and develop AI systems that **(a) support the interpretation and development of individualized behavioral models**, and **(b) leverage these models to anticipate needs, promote wellbeing, and enhance everyday life**.

 <!-- My research interest broadly lies in **"cognitive"** and **"visual"** aspect of **Human-Computer Interaction**.
 To be more specific, I am very interested in understanding how people would perceive/behave when using new technology, especially those incorporating visual information, through both quantitative and qualitative methods; and subsequently developing optimized tools or approaches to facilitate user experience as well as enhance the interactions. -->